Effect of the Quark-Gluon Vertex on Dynamical Chiral Symmetry Breaking: Conclusions and Scope

-In our current study, within a small variation of MT and QC model parameters, all truncations employed herein point towards the same qualitative pattern of chiral symmetry breaking with fairly good quantitative comparisons.
-Thus the running quark mass function can be viewed as a robust feature of the strong interactions of QCD and not a model dependent artefact.
-Next immediate step is to investigate if the vertices ans$\ddot{a}$tze studied in this work are suitable for use in non-perturbative studies of sophisticated hadron physics phenomenology (such as ground-state masses and decay constants).
-Therefore, a first task is to write a consistent Bethe-Salpeter kernel for all those vertices.
-For the bare vertex, it is well-known that a ladder-like kernel is sufficient for many needs, providing an accurate description of pseudo-scalars and light-vector mesons (see for example, \cite{Chang:2011ei,Chang:2013pq,Ding:2015rkn,Raya:2015gva,Raya:2016yuj}); it corresponds to the popular rainbow-ladder truncation.
-Nevertheless, for a fully-dressed quark-gluon vertex, the construction of a consistent Bethe-Salpeter kernel could be an outstanding challenge \cite{Chang:2009zb,Binosi:2016rxz,Qin:2016fbu}.
-Moreover, DCSB generates a momentum-dependent dressed-quark anomalous chromomagnetic moment, which is large at infrared momenta and has a non negligible impact on a good description of axial-vector mesons \cite{Chang:2010hb,Bashir:2011dp}.
-All of those aspects are currently being investigated.
+An immediate task would be writing a consistent Bethe-Salpeter kernel for all those vertices.
+It is known that, along with the bare QGV, a ladder-like kernel is sufficient for many needs, providing an accurate description of light pseudo-scalars and vector mesons (see for example,~\cite{Chang:2013pq,Raya:2015gva,Raya:2016yuj,Xu:2019ilh}).
+Nevertheless, for a fully-dressed QGV, the construction of a consistent Bethe-Salpeter kernel could be the next challenge~\cite{Chang:2009zb,Binosi:2016rxz}.
+Moreover, DCSB generates a momentum-dependent dressed-quark anomalous chromomagnetic moment, which is large at infrared momenta and has an impact on the mass splitting between parity partners~\cite{Chang:2010hb,Bashir:2011dp,Lu:2017cln}.
+Thus, we strongly believe that the truncations which go beyond RL should be relevant for a variety of hadron properties, including the spectrum of the excited states, and the nucleon electromagnetic elastic and transition form factors such as~\cite{Eichmann:2016yit,Eichmann:2016hgl,Segovia:2015hra,Raya:2018ioy}.
+Some of those aspects are currently being investigated and will be reported elsewhere.